catalyst-cooperative/pudl/docs/dev/dev_setup.rst

     In a future release the ``pudl_setup`` command will be deprecated.

-PUDL needs to know where to store its big piles of inputs and outputs.
-It also comes with some example configuration files.
-The ``pudl_setup`` script lets PUDL know where all this stuff should go.
-We call this a "PUDL workspace".
+The ``pudl_setup`` script lets PUDL know where to store inputs and outputs.
 The script will not create a new directory based on your arguemnts, so make sure whatever directory path you pass as <PUDL_DIR> already exists.

 .. code-block:: console